johnschriner/chan-a/README.md

 The html output is a balance of readability (for limited context) and ease of using in NLTK.
 Some html tags are still present and can be edited from the html.

-The shell script makes it easy to add as a cronjob and have timed scrapes on a headless machine.
+The shell script makes it easy to add as a cronjob and have timed scrapes on a headless machine or VPS.
 This is ideal for a raspberry pi or something similar.

 ---